 5 – A logo has to be likeable by all.

 One of the most common myths of logo design is that it has to be liked by everyone.

 As long as a product delivers what it is supposed to offer, the aesthetic beauty of the logo does not matter as much.

 A logo should be appealing and good enough for the brand it represents, even if it means it is disliked by everyone.

-The example of this is Bacardi.
+An example of this is Bacardi.

 Bacardi has an ugly black bat as its symbol, and despite that, it is one of the most well known white rum makers in the world.

-Same goes for Uber whose logo had caused massive outrage but is the world’s most hailed cab service.
+The same goes for Uber whose logo had caused massive outrage but is the world's most hailed cab service.

 6 – A logo is the least important aspect when it comes to branding.